wapmorgan/UnifiedArchive/README.md

 If on your site/service there is a possibility of usage archives of many types, and you would like to work with them unified, you can use this library.

-UnifiedArchive can utilize to handle as many formats as possible:
+UnifiedArchive tries to utilize all them to handle as many formats as possible:
 * ZipArchive, RarArchive, PharData
 * ext-zlib, ext-bz2, ext-xz
 * `7za` cli program via Gemorroj/Archive7z